More than 10,000 farm tourists a year can’t be wrong – “these tours are ADDICTIVE!”

 Delicious Dairy & Fine Fabrics

-At Bluebonnets and Bluegrass Alpaca Farm, you can learn about raising alpaca and shearing them for wool, and how that wool is then turned into artwork and fine fabrics in farm owner and fine artist Denise Coonley’s fiber studio.
+At Bluebonnets and Bluegrass Alpaca Farm, you can learn about raising alpaca and shearing them for wool, and how that wool is then turned into fine fabrics inside farm owner and artist Denise Coonley’s fiber studio.